MixedMatched/formalizing-game-theory/README.md

 ## Formalization

-Our formalization starts with a definition of Utility as equivalent to Mathlib.Data.Real.
-While many different types could be used to represent preference order, we chose to restrict the formalization to real numbers because they are a common choice in the literature and because they are easy to work with in Lean.
+Our formalization starts with a definition of Utility as equivalent to Mathlib.Data.Rat.
+While many different types could be used to represent preference order, we chose to restrict the formalization to rational numbers because they still have the properties of total order and continuity, while also being easy to work with in Lean (comparisons between the rationals are decidable, while comparisons between the reals are not).

 We then represent a Pure Strategy as: